afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

 ```
 ![8](https://github.com/afzalamu/NASSCOM-VSD-SOC-Design-Program/assets/124300839/8345b349-097c-45cb-9478-0394c1b89054)

-After the preparation is complete, we can see a new directory is created within 'runs' folder in 'picorv32a' folder.
+After the preparation is complete, we can see a new directory with todays date is created within 'runs' folder in 'picorv32a' folder.

 ![9](https://github.com/afzalamu/NASSCOM-VSD-SOC-Design-Program/assets/124300839/cb3cefd1-145a-4a08-b203-4fbf564ce584)

 ### Review files after design prep and run synthesis